 To make sure you don’t miss an episode of the Lawyerist Podcast, subscribe now in iTunes, Stitcher, or any other podcast player.
 Or find out about new episodes by subscribing to the Lawyerist Insider, our email newsletter.
 We will announce new episodes in the Insider, and you can listen to them right here on Lawyerist.

-Read the next post in this series: "Briefs: In Apple v.
-FBI, Everyone Loves Apple."
+Read the next post in this series: "The Gloves Are Really Off In The Apple Versus FBI Fight."